ariel1231/ariel1231.github.io/_pages/02_Experience.md

 <span style = "float:right;font-size:80%;margin-right:10%;">Supervisor: Zhaopeng Liu</span>
 </p>
 <ul class = "secondary_list">
+      <li>Developed a text generation model for simulation of transaction information and improved the readability using reinforcement learning techniques and altered the objective function to reduce text repetition.</li>
-      <li>Designed a model based on lightGBM and Generative Adversarial Networks(GANs) to detect potential network breakdowns and help troubleshooting. (final accuracy around 85%)</li>
+      <li>Designed a model based on xgboost and Generative Adversarial Networks(GANs) to detect potential network breakdowns and help troubleshooting. (final accuracy around 85%)</li>
       <li>Extended the usage of SN-GANs (spectral normalization GANs)to network tra c data synthesis and compared the model behaviour between Wasserstein distance and KL divergence as similarity measurement.</li>

 </ul>